wz-ml/MMR-Calculator-Sc2/README.md

 # MMR-Calculator-Sc2
 ![](https://github.com/wz-ml/SC2MMR-React/blob/gh-pages/logo.PNG?raw=true)

 At my friends' request, I made a SC2 MMR calculator.
-Can calculate win probabilities, MMR placements, and Best-of-ns.
+It can calculate win probabilities, MMR placements, and Best-of-ns.

 This project was built with React, and hosted with [React-GH-Pages]( https://github.com/gitname/react-gh-pages